Southsea: Southsea Common

 Southsea Common is a large expanse of mown grassland parallel to the shore from Clarence Pier to Southsea Castle.
 The Common owes its existence to the demands of the military in the early nineteenth century for a clear range of fire from the harbour defences at any enemy ships which dared to approach Portsmouth and its dockyard.
-In 1874, the Portsmouth Corporation closed part of the common for private development which lead to four days of rioting.
+In 1874, the Southsea Pier Company closed public access to part of Southsea beach which lead to four days of rioting.
 These riots became known as the "Battle of Southsea".
 The police and army eventually dispersed the crowd but the development plans were abandoned.

 The common is a popular recreation ground, and also serves as the venue for a number of annual events, including the Southsea Show, Para Spectacular, Military Vehicle Show, Kite Festival, Victorious Festival and a variety of circuses including the Moscow State Circus and Chinese State Circus.
 It was also the place where fans of Portsmouth F.C. gathered to celebrate their victory in the 2008 FA Cup Final.
 It also hosts the annual Portsmouth Pride celebrations, where in 2024 an estimated 20,000 people were in attendance.
 The Portsmouth Pride dates for 2025 is on 7 June 2025, starting at The Briny restaurant.

 On 6 June 1994 a drumhead service was held on Southsea Common in front of the Portsmouth Naval Memorial to commemorate the 50th anniversary of D-Day.
 The service was attended by all the heads of the states which had participated in the allied landings, notably HM Queen Elizabeth II and US President Bill Clinton.
 The service was also witnessed by over 100,000 members of the public.
 Historically, a blessing before battle was offered during a drumhead service which is conducted in the field with the drums forming the altar and the colours serving as the altar cloth.

 On 28 June 2005 the Common was a venue for the Trafalgar 200 celebrations, the seafront an ideal point from which to witness the International Fleet Review and evening firework display.

 In August 2010, "Ultrasauros", a life-size (52 ft high) model of an ultrasauros dinosaur was erected on the common in conjunction with the Portsmouth's Aspex Gallery.
 The sculpture was destroyed by a fire, thought to have been caused by an electrical fault, on 1 October.

 In 2013 Victorious Festival moved from the Portsmouth Historic Dockyard to Southsea Common.
 The annual festival was extended to a 3-day event in 2017.

 In September 2013, it was announced that a new Parkrun would begin along Southsea seafront in October 2013.
 As of February 2025 the Southsea Parkrun has hosted 525 events with an average finish time of 28 minutes and 50 seconds.

 In July 2015 and 2016 Southsea Common hosted the America's Cup World Series sailing event.
 The British sailing team Land Rover BAR is based in nearby Old Portsmouth.